Climate Summary for Florida - September 2015

 Rainfall totals were varied across the state in September.
 Portions of the western Florida Panhandle and South Florida reported above normal rainfall for the month, while the Big Bend and parts of the Peninsula observed below normal rainfall totals (Figure 1).
 Departures from normal roughly ranged from -2.42” to 1.67” (Table 2 and Appendix 1), though localized parts of the state saw rainfall totals that were as much as 5.00” below normal to 8.00” above normal (Figure 1).
 September 2015 was the 7th wettest in Miami and the 10th wettest in Naples.
 There were multiple 24-hour precipitation records broken for the month (Table 3).

 Table 2: September precipitation totals and departures from normal (inches) for select cities.

 Table 3: Select daily rainfall records (inches) broken during September (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for September is given in the figure below (courtesy of NOAA, NWS).

-Based on current data and forecast models, the Climate Prediction Center (CPC) continue to have an El Niño Watch in place.
-Though Neutral ENSO conditions continue to be reported, though positive sea surface temperatures (SST) anomalies have been recorded across the entire Pacific Ocean.
-The chances of an El Niño event have decreased to about 60 – 65% during the Northern Hemisphere fall and early winter.
-CPC predicts above normal temperatures and above normal precipitation across the state through December 2014.
+Based on current data and forecast models, the Climate Prediction Center (CPC) will keep the ENSO Alert System at an El Niño Advisory.
+El Niño conditions are present, and positive equatorial sea surface temperatures (SST) anomalies continue across most of the Pacific Ocean.
+There is approximately a 95% chance that El Niño conditions will continue through the Northern Hemisphere winter 2015-2016, and gradually weaken through spring 2016.
+CPC predicts above normal temperatures and precipitation across the state through December 2015.

 Hazardous Weather Events in September.